Ed Vaizey: Ministerial career

-In 2010, Vaizey was appointed as Minister for Culture, Communications and Creative Industries. with responsibilities in the Departments for Culture, Media and Sport and for Business, Innovation and Skills.
+In 2010, Vaizey was appointed as Minister for Culture, Communications and Creative Industries with responsibilities in the Departments for Culture, Media and Sport and for Business, Innovation and Skills.
 Vaizey was the longest serving Minister of Culture since the post was created in 1964, serving a total of 2,255 days, exceeding the total set by the first incumbent, Jennie Lee, by 186 days.
+In 2013 the professional association for librarians, CILIP, passed a motion of no confidence in his tenure of the post at its AGM.

 Upon leaving office, over 150 senior figures from the arts and creative industries wrote to the Daily Telegraph to express their thanks for his service as Minister for Culture and the Digital Economy.
 In 2011 he was mistakenly informed that he was to be Trade Minister, a post actually intended for Ed Davey.

 Vaizey supported continued membership of the European Union in the 2016 referendum and is supportive of the European Atomic Energy Community (Euratom).

 As a minister, Vaizey upheld the policy of free entry to the UK's national museums.
 Towards the end of his tenure, the Treasury introduced tax credits for theatre, orchestras and museums.
 Vaizey also secured £150 million in capital funding from the Treasury to help reform museum storage.

 He oversaw the separation of English Heritage into two arms – a regulator, now known as Historic England, and a charity, English Heritage.
 Vaizey also held responsibility for the creative industries and ensured the continuance of the film tax credits, as well as the introduction of tax credits for video games, television and visual effects.
 As a result, the film industry became the second highest contributor to growth in the service sector in 2017, growing by 72.4% since 2014, compared to European growth of 8.5%.
 During his tenure, the creative industries grew at three times the rate of the UK economy as a whole.
 He was dismissed as a minister by Theresa May on 14 July 2016, and returned to the backbenches.
 He was appointed a member of the Privy Council in July 2016.